Ek Duje Ke Vaaste 2: Summary

-The show is set in Bhopal.
+This show is set in Bhopal.
 Shravan Malhotra, a spoilt and indisciplined civilian teenager is sent to an army school to learn discipline where he meets Suman Tiwari, a fully disciplined and ambitious girl from an army family who is the daughter of Colonel Vijay Tiwari who is, in turn, Shravan's father Devraj's friend.
 Initially, both despise each other due to their different backgrounds.

 Shravan dislikes the discrimination between army and civilian students and the conflicts this often leads to.
 Suman and Shravan are constantly at odds with each other as they try to prove the other's view wrong.
 However, despite their constant clashes, Shravan falls in love with Suman.
 He tries to confess his love to her but hesitates.
 Shravan's father has an argument with Suman's father, Vijay, and the two families grow to dislike each other.
 Several incidents take place, increasing this tension.
 Meanwhile, Suman learns about Shravan's feelings for her.
 She mistakes this to be just a teenage crush and decides to ask him to be her best friend instead.
 Shravan finally confesses his love to Suman.
 Hearing the confession, she decides not to remain in contact with him as she worries that not doing so will cause Shravan more pain, unaware that deep down, she has feelings for him as well.
 Separately, Anish challenges Shravan by placing Suman's honour at stake.
 In order to defend her, Shravan takes up the challenge.